RCN-ECS/rcn-ecs.github.io/2021WorkingGroupsCall.md

 * Filtering, standards, and best practices
 * Connecting genotype to phenotype with transgenics

-In addition, here is [a summmary of current working groups funded by the RCN](https://rcn-ecs.github.io/WorkingGroups/)
+In addition, here is [a summary of current working groups funded by the RCN](https://rcn-ecs.github.io/WorkingGroups/)

 For information on what topics RCN members think are important for advancing both marine and evolutionary biology, [check out results from this 2019 poll](https://github.com/RCN-ECS/CnGV/blob/master/notebook/20191205_MA_PollResults.md).
 Note that this is only a poll, and some topics may be more important than people think they are.